 Collaboration in many organizations is hindered by the fact that information is not reflected consistently across the enterprise.
 The ability to collaborate seamlessly on the same document with external data sources integrated into the document can give massive efficiency gains while increasing quality.

-Look to break down the silos between departments and information while keeping control of the process and access.
+Break down the silos between departments and data, while keeping control of the process and access.

 The benefits of adopting a more strategic approach to co-authoring are compelling, especially if you’re an enterprise organization regularly working with highly complex, high-value documents.